 But to do a logo is a huge responsibility — and where many companies, and most small businesses, make big mistakes.

 A logo is not a gig for a production artist.
 It’s not a gig for the inexperienced.
 Find a seasoned art director who can show you their three favorite logo samples that they designed.
 If you don’t like their book, look for someone else.

-If they offer to design or deliver your master logo as a raster file, run!
+Run if they offer to design or deliver your master logo as a raster file!
 All work should be submitted in a vector format.
-You can always convert it to raster when needed.
+You can always convert it to a raster when needed.
 But raster to vector doesn’t reproduce.

 Be prepared to pay for quality work.
 Your logo is a critical first impression.
 It demonstrates your quality and sophistication.